Luigi Persico: War and Peace (1829-1834)

-These two statues, made in Italy, are delivered in 1834, years during which Persico returns to America to sell works of Italian masters, and especially to reactivate its political networks for a new order official.
+These two statues, made in Italy, were delivered in 1834, years during which Persico returned to America to sell works of Italian masters, and especially to reactivate its political networks for new orders.
 Having failed in this last attempt, he returned to Europe in March 1835.
-Convinced that no longer work for the U.S. government, the tears when he bade farewell to his patron and friend, John Quincy Adams.

-This disgrace is short lived.
-He graduated in effect an order of President Van Buren in 1837, following a proposal by Democratic Senator James Buchanan.
+Convinced that there was no longer work for the U.S. government, he sadly bade farewell to his patron and friend, John Quincy Adams.
+However, there followed an order from President Martin Van Buren in 1837, following a proposal by Democratic Senator (and later president) James Buchanan.

 The Discovery of America (1837-1844)

 The Discovery of America, was a figure group nearly five meters high including a statue of Christopher Columbus brandishing a globe and a statue of Indian.

-This monumental marble group was directed by Persico in Florence, 9 from 1840, and May 17, 1844 placed to the left of the stairs of the portico.
+This monumental marble group was directed by Persico in Florence, 9 from 1840, and May 17, 1844, placed to the left of the stairs of the portico.
 The Discovery of America received mixed reviews from critics and the press, particularly because of the nudity of the female character (criticized, for example, in the Baltimore Sun).

-The following year, this group is enthusiastically described in the picturesque Store of Edouard Charton:
+The following year, this group was enthusiastically described in the picturesque words of Edouard Charton:

-These dithyrambs contrast with the severe criticism less than half a century later by Nestor Ponce de Leon, the iconographer of Columbus:
+These comments contrast with the severe criticism less than half a century later by Nestor Ponce de Leon, the iconographer of Columbus: